 Total value covered under futures contract = $10 x 100 = $1000

 Initial margin required = $1000 x 20% = $200

 Initial margin is a deposit made.
 This means that it remains your money unless deducted due to losses.
 As all futures contracts are marked to market daily, which means that they settle their wins and losses on a daily basis to control risk, wins are added onto your initial margin deposit while losses are deducted from your initial margin deposit.

 Initial Margin Example:

-Following up from the above example.
-Assuming at the end of the first trading day, XYZ stock rises to $10.10.
+Following up on the above example, let's assume that XYZ stock rises to $10.10 at the end of the first trading day.